-The language of the course is Slovak.
+The languages of the course are English and Slovak.
 Students are expected to have a very good English language competence, lack of such competence will not be excused when evaluating student's interpreting and will have an effect on the final assessment.
 The course is not recommended to the first-year students, since a very high command of English on the C1+ level is required.